ctharmal/TestRepo/README.md

-# testrepo
+# TestRepo

-## Editing the file
+Test Repository

-Its a markdown file in this repository.
+This is the first markdown file.